 - Preparing and passing instruments to the Dentist or Dental Hygienist

 - Suctioning water and saliva from the patient’s mouth during treatment

 - Providing support and reassurance to the patient

 - Tidying and cleaning the dental surgery

 - Advising patients on oral hygiene

 - Carrying out stock control

 A third, less common option is the role of a Community Dental Nurse.
 In this dental nursing position, you will be required to visit patients who are unable to attend appointments at the dental surgery.
 This could be because of disability or because they are physically unable to get there.

-You will also need at least 3 A Levels, all grade A or above.
-And ideally in the sciences.
+You will also need at least 3 A-levels, all grade A or above, and ideally in the Sciences.
 Although some universities may accept a national diploma in dental nursing providing you have at least 2 years on the job experience.

-learndirect is one of the UK’s leading distance learning providers.
-Enrolling on our courses provides you with instant access to your learning material so you can start studying right away.
-You will also have access to a dedicated tutor who will help you through the process.
+learndirect is the UK’s leading online course provider.
+Enrolling on our accredited Dental Nurse course provides you with instant access to your learning material so you can start studying right away.
+You will also have access to a dedicated tutor who will help you through your Dental Nurse training.
 Check out our blog for useful tips on how to get the most out of your study experience.